Not quite sure what speed your current internet service is providing? Run a speed test to find out.

 If it’s not lighting up, there is no device connected to the ethernet cable attached to the CPE.

-We currently serve: Berkeley, Emeryville, San Leandro, Oakland, Atherton, Menlo Park, North Fair Oaks, Sunnyvale, Santa Clara, San Jose and Milpitas.
+We currently serve: Berkeley, Emeryville, San Leandro, Oakland, Santa Clara, and San Jose.
+We are excited to serve Hayward as well in late 2022.
 Please use the “Check Availability” option on our site to see if service in available in your area.

 There are at least eight factors that could be slowing down your high-speed internet service: